 - 1. The first step involves choosing a Doctoral Internship site.
-This first step may begin as early as the Summer-II quarter after students have had an opportunity to explore their interests and learning objectives, and will be finalized by the end of Fall II quarter.
+This first step may begin as early as the Summer-II quarter after students have had an opportunity to explore their interests and learning objectives and will be finalized by the end of Fall II quarter.
 During this process, students must collaborate with their Faculty Mentors to explore sites whose missions, populations they serve, or services they provide match with the student's interests and learning goals.
-As students explore and consider Doctoral Internship sites, they will submit a Doctoral Internship Site Exploration Form (Appendix A) to the Director of Capstone Development to ensure that potential Doctoral Internship sites are not inundated with requests for collaboration from multiple students at one time.
-The Director of Capstone Development will then collaborate with students and their Faculty Mentors on plans for choosing their sites. - 2.
-The second step involves identifying a Site Mentor and beginning to explore an area of need or concern.
+As students explore and consider Doctoral Internship sites, they will submit a Doctoral Internship Site Exploration Form (Appendix A) to the Director of Capstone Development to ensure that potential Doctoral Internship sites are not inundated with requests for collaborate with students and their Faculty Mentors on plans for choosing their sites. - The second step involves identifying a Site Mentor and beginning to explore an area of need or concern.
 This step may occur simultaneously with the first step, or shortly thereafter, and will be completed by the beginning of OTHED 1790: Capstone Development I. Exploration of an area of need or concern will lead into the needs assessment and literature review completed during the next step. - 3.
 The third step involves developing the Capstone Project proposal, which will begin during OTHED 1790: Capstone Development I in the Summer-III quarter.
 This proposal must include a thorough needs assessment, literature review, goals/objectives, and an evaluation plan.
 Completion of this step will involve an oral defense of the Capstone proposal by the student to their Faculty Mentor, Site mentor, and potentially other members of the OT Faculty.
-Oral defenses will be scheduled at the end of OTHED 1790: Capstone Development I in the Summer-III quarter or during OTHED 1792: Capstone Development II in the Winter-III quarter.
+Oral defenses will be scheduled at the end of OTHED 1790: Capstone Development I in the Summer-III quarter or during OTHED 1792: Capstone Development I in the Winter-III quarter.